xcore/sc_canopen/app_canopen/doc_quickstart/index.rst

    #.
 Heartbeat set to one second.
 Transmits current state on the CAN network every second.
    #.
 TPDO0 set to data asynchronously and transmits the ADC value of Temperature sensor reading on GPIO Board (mapped to 0x6100 sub-index 01).
    #.
 TPDO1 set to acyclic transmission.
 Whenever Button 1is pressed on GPIO Board, and transmits is done is done after a sync message (mapped to 0x6400 sub-index 01).
    #.
 TPDO2 set for cyclic transmission.
-The button 2 value is sent after every 5 SYNC messages (mapped to 0x6100 sub-index 01).
+The button 2 value is sent after every 5 SYNC messages (mapped to 0x6400 sub-index 02).
+   #.
+TPDO3 set for timer event transmission.
+The TPDO value is transmitted based on time (mapped to 0x6400 sub-index 03).
    #.
 RPDO0 controls LED0 on GPIO board (mapped to 0x6200 sub-index 01).
 The LED toggles on reception of this PDO message.
    #.
 RPDO1 controls LED1 on GPIO board (mapped to 0x6200 sub-index 02).
 The LED toggles on reception of this RPDO message.
    #.
 RPDO2 controls LED2 on GPIO board (mapped to 0x6200 sub-index 03).
 After receiving this, the LED2 will toggle only after 10 SYNC messages are received.